LibrariesHacked/librarieshacked.github.io/_posts/2020-12-31-digital-transformation.md

   - British library
 ---

-I was watching the British Library Labs symposium and was interested to see a quick update on the public libraries Single Digital Presence (SDP) work.
-Check out the video of the whole [library labs symposium on YouTube](https://www.youtube.com/watch?v=ZCdakFvVYEc).
+I was watching the British Library Labs symposium and was interested to see an update on the public libraries Single Digital Presence (SDP) work.
+Check out the video of the [library labs symposium on YouTube](https://www.youtube.com/watch?v=ZCdakFvVYEc).
 It's all ace, but the SDP update is [2 hours into the streaming event](https://youtu.be/ZCdakFvVYEc?t=7216).

 The Bookseller also published a recent update from the team, [transforming the digital offer for public libraries](https://www.thebookseller.com/blogs/transforming-digital-offer-public-libraries-1220211), and research partners DXW have published a case study on [creating a national digital presence for public libraries](https://www.dxw.com/case-studies/creating-a-national-digital-presence-for-public-libraries/)